-Current Status: Sceloporus arenicolus was proposed for federal listing as Endangered by the USFWS but subsequently that proposal was withdrawn (USFWS 2012), the Service citing that threats were no longer as significant as believed at the time of the original proposal.
-This was in part because of a Candidate Conservation Agreement/Candidate Conservation Agreement With Assurances in New Mexico (CCA/CCAA) and a Conservation Plan in Texas having been developed, both seeking to provide protection through voluntary cooperative agreements between land owners and the USFWS.
-The CCA/CCAA is applicable to this species and lesser prairie-chicken, Tympanachus pallidicinctus, and requires the permit holder of the CCA/CCAA to develop, coordinate, and implement conservation actions that reduce and/or eliminate known threats to both species in New Mexico on federal, state and private properties; to support ongoing efforts to re-establish and maintain viable populations of both species in currently occupied and suitable habitats; and to encourage development and protection of suitable habitat by giving participating cooperators incentives to implement specific conservation measures.
-To date, 73 new ranchers have been enrolled in the program, and this, along with other agreements, have brought in 1,930,461.39 acres under the CCA/CCAA, including state, private, and federal allotments while 52 companies are also enrolled (CEHMM 2016).
-At present a monitoring program has not been implemented to determine the effectiveness of the program.
+Current Status: Originally a candidate for federal listing in 1982, Sceloporus arenicolus was proposed for federal listing as Endangered by the USFWS in 2010 but subsequently that proposal was withdrawn (USFWS 2012), the Service citing that threats were no longer as significant as believed at the time of the original proposal.
+This was in part because of a Candidate Conservation Agreement/Candidate Conservation Agreement with Assurances in New Mexico (CCA/CCAA) and a Conservation Plan in Texas, both seeking to provide protection through voluntary cooperative agreements between land owners and the USFWS.
+However, citing primarily concerns with frack-sand mining and problems with the Texas Conservation Plan, the Center for Biological Diversity and the Defenders of Wildlife filed a petition to protect the species under the US Endangered Species Act (CBD and DOW, 2018).
+In 2020, the USFWS issued a 90-day finding that stated sufficient information had been provided in the petition to warrant a review of the species and, as of this Review, a Species Status Assessment (SSA) is underway, with the SSA to provide information that will be used toward a listing decision (USFWS 2020).
+The New Mexico CCA/CCAA is applicable to this species and lesser prairie-chicken, Tympanachus pallidicinctus, and requires the permit holder of the CCA/CCAA to develop, coordinate, and implement conservation actions that reduce and/or eliminate known threats to both species in New Mexico on federal, state and private properties; to support ongoing efforts to re-establish and maintain viable populations of both species in currently occupied and suitable habitats; and to encourage development and protection of suitable habitat by giving participating cooperators incentives to implement specific conservation measures.
+Under the agreement, the USFWS would restart the listing decisionmaking process if it is determined that the measures in the agreements are not benefiting the species (USFWS, pers. comm.).
 Evidence that such agreements will provide sufficient protection in the long run is presently lacking.
-Under the agreement, the USFWS would restart the listing decision-making process if it is determined that the measures in the agreements are not benefiting the species (USFWS, pers. comm.).
+Ranches continue to be enrolled in the program, and this, along with other agreements, brought in over 4,000,000 acres under the CCA/CCAAs, including state, private and federal allotments (Center of Excellence in Hazardous Materials Management 2021; CEHMM).
+The number of proposed wells that have been moved away from dunes sagebrush lizard habitat has declined dramatically since 2015 due to most proposed work being south of known localities for the species and from companies enrolled in the New Mexico conservation agreements voluntarily moving their sites (W. Story, CEHMM, pers. comm.).
+Monitoring of the demographic status of the species is underway in 7 localities via pitfall trapping arrays and occupancy monitoring will be initiated in 2020 to determine current localities of the species across the range in New Mexico (E. Wirth, CEHMM, pers. comm.).
 Sceloporus arenicolus receives no formal protection in Texas, where the distribution and abundance of populations are declining.
-Fitzgerald (2007) reported finding S. arenicolus at only 3 of 27 (11%) sites in potential habitat surveyed in Texas, and recent research (Leavitt et al. 2011) in the New Mexico ranges suggests the species is declining there also.
+Fitzgerald (2007) reported finding S. arenicolus at only 3 of 27 (11%) sites in potential habitat surveyed in Texas, and other research suggests the species is declining in New Mexico as well (Leavitt et al. 2011).